 National Grid's shares were split on a 916:1000 basis on 21 May 2017.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 916 shares.
 This wouldn't directly have changed the overall worth of your National Grid shares – just the quantity.
 However, indirectly, the new 9.2% higher share price could have impacted the market appetite for National Grid shares which in turn could have impacted National Grid's share price.

 Over the last 12 months, National Grid's shares have ranged in value from as little as $54.0195 up to $67.16.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while National Grid's is 0.0751.
+The market (NYSE average) beta is 1, while National Grid's is 0.0974.
 This would suggest that National Grid's shares are less volatile than average (for this exchange).

 National Grid plc transmits and distributes electricity and natural gas.
 It operates through UK Electricity Transmission, UK Gas Transmission, US Regulated, and National Grid Ventures (NGV) and Other segments.
 The UK Electricity Transmission segment owns and operates electricity transmission networks, which comprise approximately 7,236 kilometers of overhead lines.
 The UK Gas Transmission segment owns and operates gas transmission systems, as well as third-party independent systems and liquefied natural gas (LNG) storage facilities.
 The US Regulated segments owns and operates transmission facilities across upstate New York, Massachusetts, New Hampshire, Rhode Island, and Vermont; and electricity distribution networks in upstate New York, Massachusetts, and Rhode Island.
 Its assets comprise 14,439 kilometers of overhead lines; an electricity distribution network of approximately 117,498 circuit miles; and a network of approximately 57,551 kilometers of gas pipeline.
 The NGV and Other segment engages in the energy metering business; transporting renewable energy long distances through its electricity interconnectors; and storing LNG, as well as commercial property and insurance activities in the United Kingdom.